Softmotions/nwk-ejdb-address-book/README.md

  ...
 ```

- Try to use following nodejs version arguments for `nw-gyp`:
+ Try to use the following nodejs version arguments for `nw-gyp`:

  * `make TARGET=v0.12.2` if you have nodejs `v0.12.x`
  * `make TARGET=v0.10.5` if you have nodejs `v0.10.x`